obensource/little-kiddo-learning/README.md

   * 'Gear Train Physics': With a set of [Gear Magnets](http://tomy.com/toomies/gearation-refrigerator-magnets?gclid=EAIaIQobChMIsPjQvtvq2wIVRYF-Ch0m5QD4EAQYASABEgLfyvD_BwE), talk about how the force of the first gear transfers to each one you add on, affecting the speed of each one differently depending on their size and shape.

 ## Direction
+* The 'Direct me!'
+Game:
+  * Left/Right: When outside in a large open space, put them on your back or shoulders and start walking at a slow pace without stopping.
+Ask them to direct you to go left or right as you go in order to avoid walking into walls, etc, while making your way towards a predetermined destination.
+  * Cardinal Directions (N/S/E/W): Level up with talking about the cardinal directions, getting them comfortable with opposite directions (N is opposite of South, East vs. West).
+Have them point at each direction with you while doing this.
+Then ask them to hop on your back and tell you where to go with the 'direct me' game!
+    * Can be reinforced by doing these activities with a compass, and talking about the North star (how sailors used it to know which direction they were travelling in). ['The Big Dipper'](https://www.amazon.com/Big-Dipper-Lets-Read-Find-Out-Science/dp/0064451003/ref=sr_1_1?ie=UTF8&qid=1529899999&sr=8-1&keywords=the+big+dipper+book) book explores this concept well in an accessible way.
+  * Have fun talking about and summarizing direction with the ['direction tractor'](https://www.amazon.com/Magic-Inductive-Follows-Children-Random/dp/B076XKXQK5/ref=pd_lpo_vtph_21_bs_tr_t_1?_encoding=UTF8&psc=1&refRID=1RK8X9B2K0BCJDBPQFCV)!

 ## Geography